lami1a/mydars-maliki/src/pages/index.md

 ---
-title: ihmy share
+title: mydars share
-pageTitle: ikam and mydars institus shared documents - .
+pageTitle: Mydars institut shared documents of fikh maliki .
-description: Courses shared from ihkam from dz and mydars from fr .
+description: Courses shared from Mydars religious institut from fr .
 ---

 ## How to contribute